Zongshen: History

 Zuo Zongshen founded the Zongshen company in 1992.
 He founded its predecessor in 1982 as small motorcycle repair shop called "Master Zuo" before expanding into manufacturing.

 In 2006, founder Zuo Zongshen was profiled in the Discovery Channel and CBC co-produced documentary China Rises as a member of China's nouveau riche.

 In 2007, Zongshen invested CNY300 million into a new research and development center in Chongqing, as part of their "Cyclone" program.
 The program is designed to produce unique technology and designs for Zongshen's new models and differentiate the brand from a competitive environment of almost identical models.

 In 2012, Zongshen exported roughly 30% of its motorcycle production.
 It re-brands its products in many countries and its products can be seen in the lines of many retailers and distributors in the United Kingdom, Italy, Spain, Portugal, Belarus, Russia, Argentina, Colombia, and Brazil.

 Activities

 Today, the Zongshen Industrial Group consists of 52 wholly owned or part-owned subsidiary companies.
 The group has over 20,000 employees, and with total assets worth around 20 billion yuan.
 It claims to be one of the five largest motorcycle manufacturers in China.

-They entered into partnerships with Harley Davidson and Piaggio.
+Zongshen Industrial Group also acts as an OEM (Original Equipment Manufacturer) for several other major brands including Harley-Davidson and BMW, primarily manufacturing engines and components for use in various products.

+On 16th April 2004, Zongshen Piaggio Foshan Motorcycle Co., Ltd. was established as a joint venture between Italy’s Piaggio Group and China’s Zongshen Industrial Group, combining Piaggio’s European engineering standards, equipment, and management systems with Zongshen’s large-scale manufacturing capabilities at a purpose-built facility in Foshan, Guangdong, producing motorcycles and scooters for Piaggio’s global brands.

 Zongshen Group also owns Zongshen PEM, a Canadian subsidiary registered in Vancouver, which sells motorcycles, e-bikes, and electric scooters to the North American market.

+The Zongshen Industrial Group is now commercially represented as Zonsen Industrial Group Ltd., with Chongqing Zonsen Automobile Industry Co., Ltd. as a core subsidiary responsible for motorcycle production and R&D.

+Zongshen ZS One / Robinson 125

+The Zongshen Z‑One is a series of standard street motorcycles produced by Zongshen Industrial Group (commercially represented as Zonsen Industrial Group Ltd.) featuring single-cylinder, air-cooled four-stroke engines in the 125–150 cc class.
+These motorcycles are sold in international markets as the Z-One or Z-1, with specifications including an air-cooled engine, five-speed gearbox, and front disc brake.